What Happens If You Swallow a Toothbrush Bristle

 Over time, this can lead to gum disease and tooth decay.
 In addition, toothbrushes can harbor harmful bacteria that can cause infection.
 It is important to brush your teeth gently, using a soft-bristled toothbrush.

-However, there are no documented cases of this happening and it seems unlikely that it would occur on a regular basis.
+- However, there are no documented cases of this happening and it seems unlikely that it would occur regularly.

 Toothbrush Bristle Stuck in Tonsil

 If you’ve ever had a toothbrush bristle stuck in your tonsil, you know how annoying it can be.
-This seemingly innocuous little bristly can cause a lot of discomforts and even pain.
-But don’t worry, there are a few things you can do to remove it safely and quickly.
+This seemingly innocuous little bristly can cause a lot of discomfort and even pain.

 Toothbrush Bristle Stuck in Throat Reddit